Search Language Syntax

 In the sorted by clause, you can specify the following:

 • fieldName - The field that Search uses to sort results.
 You can specify any field of any resource.
-Resources that do not contain the field you specify are listed after the resources that do.
+Resources that don't contain the field you specify are listed after the resources that do.

 • order - You can specify either asc or desc.
 Specifying asc lists results in ascending order.
 Specifying desc lists results in descending order.